 How FINRA Inquiry Letters Arise

-A FINRA investigator prepares and sends, to the broker or financial advisor, a letter stating that FINRA is “conducting an inquiry” into some matter.
+A FINRA investigator prepares and sends a letter to the broker or financial advisor stating that FINRA is “conducting an inquiry” into some matter.

 FINRA’s inquiry letter asks the broker or advisor to provide a signed, written statement about potential violations of securities laws or rules.
 Further, FINRA’s inquiry letter typically asks the broker to answer a list of particular questions and to provide copies of all correspondence or memoranda referring to the matter.